thecraftman/badging-experimental-crowdin-content/Apply_for_project_badge.md

  Project Name       | Description of project | Project Title | Project Labels
 ------------|----------------------------------------------|--------------------|--------------

+> The Project must be hosted in a Git-based repository, ideally together with your software.

 **Specific Metrics will be used to determine how Diverse and Inclusive your project is.**